hbubley/react_app_project_2/README.md

 - [Local storage with useEffect hoook](https://www.udemy.com/course/modern-react-bootcamp/learn/lecture/14384908#overview)
 - useReduce
 - Could I have the original json saved as a state and alter it to save the user's answer by adding an answer value?

-- store values (can this be done with state? yes, look into the udemy)
 - step function to take questions forward and back
 - state conatiaining all the questions, state containing answers and questions, state handling step forward and back.
 - pull from json and then api
-- button that only appears after state containing questions and answers is equal in length to the state/list containing all the questions.
+- button that only appears after state containing questionss and answers is equal in length to the state/list containing all the questions.
 - post answers back to api after each submit to render results page

 #### Steps